Faraday Future unveils electric vehicle in Las Vegas to kick off CES

 Faraday executives would not comment on the company's financials.

-The futuristic-looking vehicle has no handles, as doors will open as a driver approaches.
+The FF 91, a long, low, futuristic SUV with a roomy interior has no handles, as doors will open as a driver approaches.
 Holograms will be projected on the windshield to alert drivers of needed information.

 The car will come equipped with a package of sensors, including cameras, radar and lidar, to enable self-driving capability at a future date.

-(Reporting by Alexandria Sage and Paul Lienert in Las Vegas; Editing by Lisa Shumaker)
+(Reporting by Alexandria Sage and Paul Lienert in Las Vegas; Editing by Lisa Shumaker and Muralikumar Anantharaman)

 - Reuters